Paul Sorrento

-Paul Anthony Sorrento (born November 17, 1965) is an American former first baseman in Major League Baseball, who currently serves as the assistant hitting coach for the Los Angeles Angels.
+Paul Anthony Sorrento (born November 17, 1965) is an American former professional baseball first baseman.
+From 1989 through 1999, Sorrento played in Major League Baseball (MLB) for the Minnesota Twins, Cleveland Indians, Seattle Mariners and Tampa Bay Devil Rays.
+He previously served as the hitting instructor in the Los Angeles Angels coaching staff.

-From 1989 through 1999, Sorrento played for the Minnesota Twins (1989–1991), Cleveland Indians (1992–1995), Seattle Mariners (1996–1997) and Tampa Bay Devil Rays (1998–1999).
-He batted left-handed and threw right-handed.

 Amateur career

 Sorrento played high school baseball for St. John's Preparatory School in Danvers, Massachusetts (1979–1983).
 Sorrento played college baseball for the Florida State University Seminoles under head coach Mike Martin.
 In 1985, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

+On June 2, 1986, Sorrento was drafted by the California Angels in the 4th round of the 1986 MLB draft.

 Professional career

 In an 11-season career, Sorrento posted a .257 batting average with 166 home runs and 565 RBI in 1093 games played.
 In 11 playoff game appearances with the Minnesota Twins, Cleveland Indians and Seattle Mariners, he had a .213 batting average with 1 home run and 2 RBIs in 47 at-bats.

 Sorrento played in two World Series, one for the Twins in 1991 and one for the Indians, in 1995.
 On April 6, 1992, Sorrento recorded the first hit during the regular season at Oriole Park at Camden Yards.